 This versatile pasta dish works beautifully as either a main course or a side dish.
 For a complete meal, pair it with a simple green salad or a slice of crusty homemade wheat bread to soak up any extra dressing.
 In the summer months, it makes a perfect accompaniment to grilled meats (like these ground beef kebabs) or seafood at your backyard barbecue.

-If you're a tuna enthusiast like us, you might want to explore some of my other favorite recipes featuring this nutritious fish:
+If you're a tuna enthusiast like me, you might want to explore some of my other favorite recipes featuring this nutritious fish:

 - Quick & Easy Tuna Caesar Salad